-There is a wide ranger of different types of espresso machines, ranging from commercial to home espresso machines to complex variations including double boiler, single boiler, steam, lever operated and so on.
+There is a wide range of different types of espresso machines, from commercial to home espresso machines to complex variations including double boiler, single boiler, steam, lever operated and so on.

 Keep reading as we talk about and detail the different types of espresso machines.

 As clear as it can be, an espresso machine is a coffee machine that brews 2/3 of an ounce to two ounces (20ml to 60ml) shots of highly focused and concentrated coffee with hot water of 92C – 96C (195F to 205F) through a puck of coffee ground to an 80 micron to 100 micron particle size.